ayush461/TIME-TAKING/README.md

 #For Contribution:
 Fork and clone the repositry.
 Create a new branch.
-Add the correct algorithm on correct file.
+Add the correct algorithm in correct file.
-Generate the pull request
+Generate the pull request.

 </pre>